webix-hub/docs/data/api/refs/treestore.md

 - api/treestore_isbranch.md - checks whether the node has any children
 - api/treestore_provideapi.md - assigns methods (and events) of DataStore to an object
 - api/treestore_remove.md - removes the specified item from datastore
-- api/treestore_serialize.md - serializes data to a json object
+- api/treestore_serialize.md - serializes data to a JSON object
 }}